imodeljs/frontend-sample-showcase/src/frontend-samples/tree-samples/custom-node-loading-tree/readme.md

 ## Description

-Trees are able to be constructed from a variety of different data sources, and are able to be used alongside one another.
+Trees can be constructed from a variety of data sources, and can be used alongside one another.
 This sample showcases creating two different trees, one using a hardcoded data source and the other using presentation rules pulled from the currently selected imodel.